 Trend in electricity CO2 intensity

-This is due to increased use of higher efficiency gas turbines, increased electricity generated from zero carbon renewable sources, especially wind.
-We are also using less high carbon intensity fuels in low efficiency processes such as coal and oil.
-Oil has been almost completely removed.
+These falls are due to increased use of higher-efficiency gas turbines, increased electricity generated from zero-carbon renewable sources, especially wind.
+We are also using less high-carbon intensity fuels in low-efficiency generation such as coal and oil.
+Oil had been almost completely removed in 2018, causing only 4 gCO2/kWh.
+In 2020, however, oil's intensity share had tripled to 12 gCO2/kWh.

-In 2018 The carbon intensity of electricity fell from 441 to 375 gCO2/kWh.
-This was mainly due to a large reduction in coal use and an increase in wind generation.
-Coal use for electricity generation fell by 44% due to a technical fault at ireland's only coal fired electricity generation plant, Moneypoint.
+In 2020 The carbon intensity of electricity fell from 320 gCO2/kWh to 296 gCO2/kWh.
+This was mainly due to a large reduction in peat use and an increase in wind generation.
+Peat use for electricity generation was halved between 2019 and 2020.

 Coal and peat

-Coal and peat continue to be used for power generation.
-In 2018 coal and peat accounted for 40% of carbon emissions from electricity generation, despite only accounting for 14% of electricity generated.The result of this is that the carbon intensity of the Irish electricity remains one of the highest in the EU, despite all our progress on using renewable energy.
+Coal and peat continue to fuel electricity generation.
+In 2020, coal and peat accounted for 21% of carbon emissions from electricity generation, despite only accounting for 5% of the generation itself.
+This means that the carbon intensity of Irish electricity remains one of the highest in the EU, despite all our progress in using renewable energy.

 Energy in Ireland

-See the download below for more information on electricity in Ireland.
+See the download below for more information on electricity in Ireland's National Energy Balance